interconnectDiabetes/interconnectDocker/README.md

 * Password: <password you have chosen in previous steps,'password' if unchanged>

 This will display the Opal Dashboard from which several actions can be taken.

-1. Please click on the `Projects` tab on the top.
+1. Please click on the `Projects` tab on the top
 2. Then `+ Add Project`
 3. Within the add project pop up:
     * Provide 'test_project' for name